 Other investigators from the group: Professor Gary Macfarlane

 Other UoA investigators: Professor Corri Black

 Rural areas present a significant challenge to delivering timely and equitable healthcare.
 Currently we don’t understand how MSK is impacted by living rurally.
 Focusing on Wales and Scotland, this project will link healthcare records to understand the extent of geographical differences in the prevalence and outcomes of those living with MSK conditions, and factors driving such differences.
-The team will also survey MSK patients in rural and urban areas about their care to make recommendations for policy.
+The team will also survey MSK patients across the UK in rural and urban areas about their care to make recommendations for policy.

 An interactive tool will be developed to allow decision makers to better understand how geographical differences impact on MSK outcomes.